 – It burns very cleanly and efficiently with high quality fuels such as ‘Shellite’.

-– It doesn’t require aluminium cans (like a gas canister stove) which can be a pain to find and a waste of resources (aluminium waste) in our opinion.
+– It doesn’t require aluminium cans (like a gas canister stove) which can be a pain to find and a waste of resources in my opinion.

 The Why Not

-– The stoves performance (boil time) is quite average compared with most other camping stoves out there.
+– The stove’s performance (boil time) is quite average compared with other camping stoves out there.

 – The most recent model has teeth on the top of the legs to keep your pot secure when cooking.
 The problem is that the legs are sharp and tend to cut through the stove bag (or whatever the stove is packed next to).

-– When using petrol, the Whisperlite is dirty compared to other stoves.
-We blow off most of the black grime after use and store our stove in a plastic ziplock bag to prevent it making everything else dirty.
-To combat this issue, it is possible to use a clean fuel (eg. Shellite) to prime the stove (preheating the metal so that the fuel instantly vapourises) before turning the control valve to do the cooking part with petrol.
+– When using petrol, the Whisperlite is dirty.
+I blow off most of the black grime after use and store my stove in a plastic ziplock bag to prevent it making everything else dirty.
+It’s also possible to use a clean fuel (eg. Shellite) to prime the stove (preheating the metal so that the fuel instantly vapourises) before turning the control valve to run the stove on petrol.

-The Whisperlite is a brilliant product for cycling through 3rd world countries, given its reliability and versatility with different fuel types.
-We would certainly use it again for any other big journey we undertake, or even for short tours through regions where we are unsure on what fuels will be available.
+The Whisperlite is a brilliant product for cycling through 3rd world countries, given it’s reliability and versatility with different fuel types.
+I would certainly use it again for any big journey I undertake, or even for short tours through regions where I’m unsure what fuels are available.

 – MSR Whisperlite Universal (multifuel + canister stove)